How to pivot an entire company in a week and remain profitable

 It’s no surprise to learn that David Billstrom, the CEO of Kitsbow, worked as an EMT for 38 years before taking over as head of the premium cycling apparel company in Asheville, N.C.
 As the coronavirus emergency has developed in recent days, Billstrom has responded with the speed and calculation of someone used to dealing with medical crises.

-“I always knew that if there were a national disaster, I would be of service,” Billstrom says.
+“I always knew that if there were a national disaster, I would be of service,” Billstrom said.
 “I just never thought that that service would be inside an apparel factory rather than a firetruck.”

 Kitsbow moved its manufacturing headquarters from California to North Carolina just five months ago and adopted a new “lean manufacturing” method based on the well-known Toyota Way, where products are made one at a time, to order, rather than in batches.